erlang/otp/erts/doc/references/erl_cmd.md

   - **`+vp`** - `DEBUG_PROCESSES`
   - **`+vm`** - `DEBUG_MESSAGES`
   - **`+vc`** - `DEBUG_SHCOPY`

+  This is erts debugging functionality and can change at any time without prior notice.

 - **`+V`** - Makes the emulator print its version number.